Family Food on the Table

 I'm not sure I'll ever go back to the traditional lasagna!

-(I also love making these veggie lasagna roll ups for a healthy vegetarian version.)
+(I also love making these veggie lasagna roll ups for a healthy vegetarian version.
+And this skillet ravioli lasagna is perfect for a shortcut version!)

-Easy healthy one pot lasagna close-up in pan A large all clad skillet with a lasagna mixture topped with fresh mozzarella cheese and julienned basil.
+Easy healthy one pot lasagna in pan before baking with slices of fresh mozzarella cheese on top

 If you love lasagna (doesn't everyone?!) but hate all the fuss that goes into it, I hope you'll try this easy healthy one-pot lasagna for a delicious homemade version!